Elizabeth M. von Briesen

-I am currently a full-time PhD student at UNCC.
+I am currently a PhD candidate at UNC Charlotte.
 I graduated with a BS in Physics from the University of Virginia in 1994, and went on from there to have a large family while working part-time teaching and consulting in IT.
 For much of my life I have enjoyed the study and application of science and technology.
 At the same time, I have spent many years informally researching and examining issues of social justice.
 I hope to apply my computing skills in a way that will have a broad social impact within disadvantaged and persecuted communities.

 I am interested in the study of complex adaptive systems through the use of computer modeling.
 My research is specifically directed toward agent based modeling of civil conflict potentially leading to genocide.
 Additionally, I am interested in the use of data analytics as applied to social media in order to study sentiment dynamics.